HOW TO LEARN LENORMAND AND GROW INTO A LENORMAND READER

 Other works are not as comprehensive as this one, but you’ll find some interesting pieces in different Lenormand authors’ manuals and card combinations dictionaries, which we’ll look at in the next section.

-In the earlier stages of your Lenormand journey, it’s a good idea to remain detached.
+MY TIP In the earlier stages of your Lenormand journey, it’s a good idea to remain detached.
 Try not think that you’ve landed on the right or only card meaning, or the right or only layout technique.
 Stay flexible and open-minded.

 CONTRADICTIONS IN CARD AND COMBINATION MEANINGS